GameFoundry/bsf/Documentation/Manuals/Native/User/advancedTextures.md

 You may also set these optional properties:
  - @ref bs::TEXTURE_DESC::numMips "TEXTURE_DESC::numMips" - A texture with mip-maps will contain a set of scaled down versions of itself that are used by the GPU for anti-aliasing.
 Specify zero to use no mip maps.
 You can use the helper function @ref bs::PixelUtil::getMaxMipmaps "PixelUtil::getMaxMipmaps()" to return the maximum possible mip-map count for a specific set of dimensions.
  - @ref bs::TEXTURE_DESC::numArraySlices "TEXTURE_DESC::numArraySlices" - Specify number higher than 1 in order to create an array of textures.
 This is primarily used for low-level rendering purposes.
 Texture arrays are not supported for 3D textures.
  - @ref bs::TEXTURE_DESC::hwGamma "TEXTURE_DESC::hwGamma" - When true, it specifies if the data in the texture is gamma corrected.
-When performing reads on such texture (e.g. in the shader) the GPU will transform the texture data back to linear space before returning the value.
+When performing reads on such texture in a shader the GPU will transform the texture data back to linear space before returning the value.
 When a texture is used as a render target, the GPU will automatically convert from linear space into gamma space when rendering to the texture.
 Only relevant for 2D textures.
  - @ref bs::TEXTURE_DESC::numSamples "TEXTURE_DESC::numSamples" - Specifies the number of samples per pixel.
 This is used primarily for multi-sample antialiasing.
 This is only relevant for 2D textures, and only for textures used as render targets.
 You cannot read or write from/to multi-sample textures manually.
  - @ref bs::TEXTURE_DESC::usage "TEXTURE_DESC::usage" - Flags that control how is the texture allowed to be used, represented by the @ref bs::TextureUsage "TextureUsage" enum